django-bridge/django-bridge/README.md

-# Django React AppShell
+# Djream

-Django React AppShell is a framework for building React frontends for Django projects.
+Djream is a framework for building React frontends for Django projects.

 This framework allows you to use Django's URL routing, views, and forms.
 React is used instead of Django templates.

 # Installation

-Install ``django-react-appshell`` with pip:
+Install ``djream`` with pip:

-    pip install django-react-appshell
+    pip install djream

 Add it to ``INSTALLED_APPS``: